SPAC Acquisition Target Industries 2020-2021

 SPAC Acquisition Target Industries and Sectors H2 2020 and Q1 2021

 SPACs are focusing on acquisitions with an above-average growth potential.
 While acquisitions of tech companies represent the biggest piece of the cake, there is still a healthy diversification seen in the acquisition strategies of SPACs.
+This article analyses SPAC acquisition strategy sectors and sub-sectors of SPACs that launched their IPO during the second half of 2020 and during the first quarter of 2021.

 A total of 295 SPACs floated their IPO during the first quarter of 2021, compared with 128 SPACs IPOs during the second half of 2020.
 To our opinion, in 2021, we will see a total of around 800 – 900 SPAC IPOs in the United States, plus a very few in Europe and even less in Asia.
 But let us see how the market will develop, how some speculative and over-tuned SPACs will influence the market, and what regulation changes might come up to tame speculators and other wrongdoers.
 Whatever this year will show, one thing is clear: SPACs are here to stay.
 At least as long as we continue with quantitative easing, low or negative interest rate and general economic uncertainty.
 And that means long years to go.